Springe direkt zu Inhalt

 • establish simple communication when they converse with someone who speaks slowly and clearly and who is willing to help them;

-• provide or request personal information in writing through notes, memos, and forms;
+• provide or request personal information in writing through short texts (e.g., notes, messages, and forms);

 • use structural elements to provide or request personal information and information pertaining to specific situations in writing.